 - can be modified with various mix-ins

-This almond flour pancake recipe can easily be turned into fresh blueberry pancakes, cooked with chocolate chips or filled sprinkles (to name a few).
+These healthy almond flour pancakes can easily be turned into paleo blueberry pancakes, cooked with chocolate chips or filled sprinkles (to name a few).

-Here's what you need to make these healthy Paleo pancakes:
+Here's what you need to make this recipe for paleo pancakes:

 - almond flour